Bounds on the smallest sets of quantum states with special quantum nonlocality: Introduction

-Recently, Halder \emph{et al.} \cite{Halder19} introduced a stronger form of local indistinguishability based on the concept of local irreducibility.
+Recently, Halder \emph{et al.} \cite{Halder19} introduced a stronger form of local indistinguishability which is based on the concept of local irreducibility.
 A set of multipartite orthogonal quantum states is said to be \emph{locally irreducible} if it is not possible to eliminate one or more states from that set using orthogonality preserving local measurement.
-The triviality of every orthogonality preserving local measurement is still sufficient to indicate the local irreducibility.
-Based on this method, they gave two sets of product states in $\mathbb{C}^3\otimes\mathbb{C}^3 \otimes\mathbb{C}^3$ and $\mathbb{C}^4\otimes\mathbb{C}^4 \otimes\mathbb{C}^4$ that are locally irreducible for each bipartition of the corresponding tripartite systems named such phenomenon as strong quantum nonlocality.
-More results via this method on this kind of strong quantum nonlocality can be found in Refs. \cite{Yuan20,Zhang1906,Shi20S,Wang21,Shi21,Shi21b,Shi22}.
-All these results consider systems with at most five partites and local dimensions greater or equal than three.
-Therefore, it is interesting to consider whether this kind of strong nonlocality is a universal property in the sense that its existence does not depend on the number of parties and local dimensions.
-A recent work indicates that this property does not depend on the number of parties \cite{Shi22N}.
-In this work, we will show that it does not depend on the local dimensions.

-In this work, we study a subclass of locally irreducible set which is called locally stable set here.
-We obtain a characterization of locally stable set by some algebraic quantity which leads to a lower bound on the smallest set which is locally stable for each bipartition of the subsystems.
-Then we give two contructions of strongly nonlocal sets which leads to an upper bound on the smallest set which is locally stable for each bipartition of the subsystems.
+A set of multipartite orthogonal quantum states is said to be \emph{strongly nonlocal} if it is locally irreducible for each bipartition of the subsystems.
+Although lots of study are focus on this topic (see Refs. \cite{Yuan20,Zhang1906,Shi20S,Wang21,Shi21,Shi21b,Shi22,Shi22N}), it remains several open questions one of which is: does the strong quantum nonlocality exist in $\mathbb{C}^{d_1} \otimes \mathbb{C}^{d_2}\otimes \cdots \otimes \mathbb{C}^{d_N} $ for any $d_i \geq 2$ and $1\leq i\leq N$?
+Similarly with the concept of strongly nonlocal, we should also study those sets of multipartite orthogonal quantum states that are locally stable for each bipartition of the subsystems.
+In Theorem \ref{thm:SN_MP}, we will show that there do exist sets that are locally stable for each bipartition of the subsystems in $\mathbb{C}^{d_1} \otimes \mathbb{C}^{d_1}\otimes \cdots \otimes \mathbb{C}^{d_N} $ for any $d_i \geq 2$ and $1\leq i\leq N$.
+As locally stable sets are always locally irreducible, sets that are locally stable for each bipartition of the subsystems are always strongly nonlocal.
+Therefore, our results provide a complete answer to the aforementioned open question affirmatively.